Flooding in Britain and What it Really Means for Families

 What Does Flooding Mean for Families Living in At-Risk Areas

 Firstly there is a real risk of increased spending on insurance and that is not good news for most families.
 Secondly, the value of at-risk properties may fall which could risk negative equity for some families at worst and a reduced ability to sell and move up the ladder at best.
 But there are other things that should be considered too.

 If you have children then you should create a proper flood plan so you know what to do and where to go.
 It is well worth packing a flood kit bag with some waterproof gear, torches and blankets too.
 Ideally, get this into a waterproof bag and have it somewhere that is easy to get to.

 Things may seem rather gloomy but the increase in flooding has not been taken lightly and plans are in place across the UK to mitigate flood damage and even avoid flooding of populated areas completely.
 It is a little too late to start in some ways but things are happening and hopefully, this may mean the risk and the resulting insurance and property issues may lessen over time.

 Some areas of farmland and the like are not being set aside to be allowed to flood to help reduce the amount of water getting to towns.

-Some town planners are now building in open spaces in towns that are designed to fill up with water in the event of a flood to stop it getting into properties.
+Some town planners are now building open spaces in towns that are designed to fill up with water in the event of a flood to stop it from getting into properties.